kwakaflocka/85-low-inventory-alert/README.md

 Done:
--main.py downloads sales summary AllItemsReport.csv from Toast -structured InventoryDb is included as 'InventoryDbExample.bacpac') -database.py connects to local desktop InventoryDb, SQL statements to import relevant columns from Toast's reports
+-main.py downloads sales summary AllItemsReport.csv from Toast --example of Toast's AllItemsReport.csv is included (lives in the YYYYMMDD folder in Toast's Amazon S3 bucket) -structured InventoryDb is included as 'InventoryDbExample.bacpac') -database.py connects to local desktop InventoryDb, SQL statements to import relevant columns from Toast's reports